MichealRollins-Green/Driver-ASE/README.md

 download link - http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64.v287/overlapSelect

-place the downloaded software in the bin directory
+place the downloaded software in the bin directory and chand the permissions so that it can be executed.

+chmod a+x overlapSelect

 ####VarScan(need java installed in order to run it)